Bren2010/draft-keytrans/draft-ietf-keytrans-protocol.md

 Once the map entries are updated according to this process, the final step of monitoring is to remove all mappings where the position corresponds to a distinguished log entry.
+All remaining entries will be non-distinguished log entries lying on the log's frontier.

 In summary, monitoring works by progressively moving up the tree as new intermediate/root nodes are established and verifying that they're constructed correctly.
 Once a distinguished log entry is reached and successfully verified, monitoring is no longer necessary and the relevant entry is removed from the map.
 Note that users can often execute this process with the output of Search or Update operations for a label without waiting to make explicit Monitor queries.
 It is also worth noting that the work required to monitor several versions of the same label scales sublinearly due to the fact that the direct paths of the